ylascombe/sparkhtmlparser/README.md

-GO code to request spark dashboard page, parse it and extract stats of running apps in a prometheus format and CSV too.
+GO code to request spark dashboard page, parse it and extract stats of running apps in a prometheus format and CSV too : the main objective is to compensate the lack of completude of spark 1.5.1 API about running apps stats.

 # Usage